ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 It's very close to the value retrieved by `quote`.
 So are we good?
 I think we are.

 That's not all, but that's all for now.
-See you at part 3 when we learn about the currency crowdfunding of `IssuanceFactory` :smiley:
+See you at part 3 when we learn about the currency crowdfunding with `IssuanceFactory` :smiley: